20 Best Personal Websites (Examples) 2026

 While the page is very long, it doesn’t feel boring when you scroll it.
 Moreover, the header and footer only have social media icons, no links, no menu, and no search bar.

-Note: Make a one-page website that’s fun, exciting and scrollable.
+What stands out: Make a one-page website that’s fun, exciting and scrollable.

 You can also use these best one-page website builders to create your online presence.